amesgen/jsaddle-wasm/README.md

     - Optimize existing command-based implementation.
        - Reuse buffers
        - Use a serialization format more efficient than JSON.
-    - Patch `jsaddle` to not go through commands, by using the WASM JS FFI.
+    - Patch `jsaddle` to not go through commands, by using the Wasm JS FFI.
-    - Implement `ghcjs-dom` API directly via the WASM JS FFI.
+    - Implement `ghcjs-dom` API directly via the Wasm JS FFI.

       This would involve creating a `ghcjs-dom-wasm` package by adapting the FFI import syntax from `ghcjs-dom-jsffi`/`ghcjs-dom-javascript` appropriately.